-The 505's Speed PID can be used to control unit speed/frequency when isolated and unit load when paralleled to an infinite bus (utility).
+The 505XT's Speed PID can be used to control unit speed/frequency when isolated and unit load when paralleled to an infinite bus (utility).
 The Speed PID can be programmed to sense unit load via its actuator output signal or a 4-20 mA analog input signal from a generator power sensor.
-When programmed to sense and control generator load via a analog input true unit load is sensed and controlled.
-By using the generator load signal to control from, any turbine inlet or exhaust pressure variation is sensed and compensated for, thus providing true load control.
+When programmed to sense and control generator load via an analog input true unit load is sensed and controlled.
+By using the generator, load signal to control from, any turbine inlet or exhaust pressure variation is sensed and compensated for, thus providing true load control.

 A combination of the Speed PID and its setpoint limits allow this PID to limit unit load.
-When used as a unit load limiter, it is recommended that the 505 be configured to sense and control only true generator load.
-If applying the 505 system to a soft grid (utility frequency varies greatly) it is recommended that unit load limiting be performed by the Auxiliary PID not the Speed PID.
+When used as a unit load limiter, it is recommended that the 505XT be configured to sense and control only true generator load.
+If applying the 505XT system to a soft grid (utility frequency varies greatly) recommend the Auxiliary PID not the Speed PID perform unit load limiting.